mitodl/openedx-course-test/README.md

 ## Quick Start

-If you have docker installed and a course to test, you don't even need to grab this repository, just run: `docker run -v "/path/to/course_dir":"/course" -w /test_course mitodl/openedx-course-test bash -e test_course` replacing `path/to/course_dir` with the file path to a folder above where you
+If you have docker installed and a course to test, you don't even need to grab this repository, just run: `docker run -i -t -v "/path/to/course_dir":"/course" -w /test_course mitodl/openedx-course-test bash -e test_course` replacing `path/to/course_dir` with the file path to a folder above where you